DavaughnHoots/energy-audit-tool-backend/README.md

 #### 5. Power Factor (PF)

-- **Description**: A measure of how effectively electrical power is being used, typically ranging from 0.8 to 0.95.
+- **Description**: A measure of how effectively electrical power is used, typically ranging from 0.8 to 0.95.
 - **How to Obtain**:
-  - **Power Quality Meters**: Install power quality meters to measure the power factor in real-time.
+  - **Power Quality Meters**: Install power quality meters to measure the power factor in real time.
-  - **Electrical System Analysis**: Perform an analysis of the electrical system to determine the power factor.
+  - **Electrical System Analysis**: Perform an electrical system analysis to determine the power factor.
   - **Utility Company Data**: Some utility providers supply power factor information for large installations.
 - **Learning Resources**:
   - [Understanding Power Factor](https://www.electrical4u.net/electrical-power-factor/)